Who We Are

 The New River Abortion Access Fund (NRAAF) is a grassroots reproductive justice organization working to eliminate economic and logistical barriers to abortion access.
 Based in the New River Valley, NRAAF operates a volunteer-run helpline that provides financial assistance, transportation and lodging to low-income abortion patients in Southwest Virginia.

 We are dedicated to ensuring that all women have access to safe, legal, affordable abortion care regardless of income level, race, location, ability, gender identity, or immigration status.
 Without access to funding, many of us do not have a real choice.

-New River Abortion Access Fund provides financial and logistical support for abortion care in order to break down barriers to abortion access, while fighting the interconnected systems of oppression that create a need for abortion funding.
+New River Abortion Access Fund provides financial and logistical support for abortion care in order to break down barriers to abortion access, while working to dismantle the interconnected systems of oppression that create a need for abortion funding.

 Reproductive Justice.
 We advocate for reproductive justice, which is defined by SisterSong as the human right to maintain personal bodily autonomy, have children, not have children, and parent the children we have in safe and sustainable communities.
 Reproductive justice is about access, not choice.
 Keeping abortion legal is necessary, but not enough.
 Even when abortion is legal, many poor women and women of color cannot afford it, or cannot travel.
 When there is no access, there is no choice.

 Intersectionality.
 We recognize that inequitable access to abortion is tied to intersecting systems of oppression including sexism, racism, ableism, classism, homophobia, and transphobia.
 A comprehensive vision of justice must involve working towards economic justice, racial justice, gender justice, and reproductive justice.